INDEX, MATCH and MAX with Multiple Criteria in Excel

 index match max to find latest date with multiple criteria

 As the dates are present in the 4th column of the selected array, we’ve assigned the column number of the INDEX function as 4.
-Now if we want to extract the model name, device type & brand name for that particular date of manufacture, then we have to simply change the column number for the INDEX function based on the criteria position in the array.
+If we want to extract the model name, device type, and brand name for that particular date of manufacture, we have to simply change the column number for the INDEX function based on the criteria position in the array.

-Alternative Methods to INDEX, MATCH & MAX Functions
+Alternative Methods to INDEX, MATCH, and MAX Functions

-1. Combining INDEX, MATCH & AGGREGATE Functions to Determine Maximum Value with Multiple Criteria
+Method 3 – Combining INDEX, MATCH, and AGGREGATE Functions to Determine Maximum Value with Multiple Criteria

-Let’s get introduced to the AGGREGATE function first before applying the function in this section.
+Let’s learn more about the AGGREGATE function first before applying the function in this section.

 • Formula Syntax: